char26/cse239-cloud-storage/benchmarking.md

 ### Compare VM Sizes (Cost comparison)

-Run stress test against multiple VM sizes?
+Run stress test against multiple VM sizes for Postgres and Scylla

-Postgres has its own GCP service with built-in auto scaling, but that wouldn't be much of a comparison if Scylla doesn't.
+Postgres has its own GCP service with built-in auto scaling, but that wouldn't be much of a comparison since Scylla doesn't.